directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson32.md

 The milk bottle isn't completely full, so it looks like some of the milk has been poured into the mug.<br/>
 The round bottle is lying on its side, but the slightly crumpled handkerchief casually placed next to it is acting as a stopper, keeping the bottle from rolling away.<br/>
 By the way, I can’t help but wonder about the black circular ring on the table in the foreground.<br/>
-It's probably a hole that was patched up using a wooden dowel pin that matches the original surface.<br/>
+It was probably a hole that was patched up using a wooden dowel pin that matches the original surface.<br/>
 <br/>
-(122 words)
+(123 words)
 {{</card>}}